 MHA is required to include in the administrative plan, policies concerning repayment by a family of amounts owed to MHA [24 CFR 982.54].
+If the family breaches an agreement with the PHA to pay amounts owed to a PHA, or amounts paid to an owner by a PHA, the PHA, at its discretion, may offer a family the opportunity to enter an agreement to pay amounts owed to a PHA or amounts paid to an owner by a PHA.
+The PHA may prescribe the terms of the agreement [24 CFR 982.552(c)(1)(vii).
 This part describes MHA's policies for recovery of monies that have been overpaid on behalf of families, or to owners.